Posted on May 21, 2012

 - Additional requirements are imposed for handgun permit to purchase:

-- Short duration applies to handgun permit to purchase (Hawaii – 10 days, Massachusetts – 10 days, Michigan – 10 days, New Jersey – 90 days, Columbus – 30 days, New York City – 30 days)
+- Short duration applies to handgun permit to purchase (Hawaii – 10 days, Massachusetts – 10 days, Michigan – 30 days, New Jersey – 90 days)

-- Permit to purchase is limited to one handgun per permit (Hawaii, Massachusetts, Michigan, New Jersey, New York, North Carolina, Columbus, Hartford)
+- Permit to purchase is limited to one handgun per permit (Hawaii, Massachusetts, New Jersey, North Carolina)

 - Daniel W. Webster et al., Relationship Between Licensing, Registration, and Other Gun Sales Laws and the Source State of Crime Guns, 7 Inj.
 Prevention 184, 188-89 (2001).
 The study included jurisdictions with concealed carry permits and dealer sales reporting, which have elements of licensing or registration but are not comprehensive licensing or registration systems. [↩]